gabrielication/RIOT/examples/coap_tls12/README.md

     PORT=tap1 make term

-And then type `dtlsc` followed by the previous address you copied from the server, like:
+And then type `tlsc` followed by the previous address you copied from the server, like:

     > tlsc fe80::ac4a:f4ff:fef7:b23d